sjc6663/PA-Dairy-AMR-Sociology/README.md

 ### CIA_genes.csv
 This file lists all of the clinically signficant genes selected based on the WHO list of clinically significant antimicrobial classes.

+### PADairy-AMR-Metadata.xlsx
+This is the metadata file with anonymous survey results for the study.

+### countmatrix-cleanedall.txt
+This is the count table for gene counts for all samples.
+This is used to fill the "otu_table" slot in the phyloseq object.

+### geneinfo-all.txt
+This is the gene table for all gene information for all samples.
+This is used to fill the "tax_table" slot in the phyloseq object.

+### decontam-ps.rds
+This is the decontaminated phyloseq object.

+### sig-decontam-ps.rds
+This is the decontaminated phyloseq object only containing information for the clinically significant genes.

 ## Scripts